RaziyaSultana/Webhook-form/README.md

 # webhooks
-send email notification to the id provided by the front end...
+sends email alert to the id provided in the form